specs2 has been created as an evolution of the specs project.

 That being said, based on early feedback, a mutable version of the Specification trait was later introduced in order to provide a nicer DSL for unit specifications, where the code is interleaved with the descriptions (see below).
 The mutability is limited to 1 variable and to the construction phase of the specification.

 The "local configuration" of a Specification in specs is realized with side-effects too.
-If you want to declare that the examples in a specification will share variables you can add shareVariables() at the top of the specification.
+If you want to declare that the examples in a specification will share variables you can add shareVariables()

 This is not possible anymore in specs2, so you have to explicitly pass arguments at the top of your specification and chain them with the rest: